 - Develop a strategy for transitioning from your previous systems and processes to your new one.

-If you want to succeed with implementing legal matter management software, you need to ensure all your staff members are in full knowledge and support of the new system.
+If you want to succeed with implementing in house legal matter management software, you need to ensure all your staff members are in full knowledge and support of the new system.
 Establish a list of requirements for the system and what you want to accomplish with it.
 For example:

 - Do you want to automate contracts to alleviate the amount of time employees spend creating them?